Thyroid & Parathyroid

 Have you had your neck checked?
-Some thyroid cancers, that can occur in all ages, are aggressive and difficult to treat.
+Some thyroid cancers, which can occur in all ages, are aggressive and difficult to treat.
 Luckily, early detection saves lives.
 So does prompt treatment and life-long follow-up.

 - 3-4 Hour surgery